 The committee must include representatives of the government ministries concerned with implementing IHL.
-Precisely which ministries are relevant will depend on the committee's mandate, but they are likely to include Defence, Foreign Affairs, Internal Affairs, Justice, Finance, Education and Culture.
+Precisely which ministries are relevant will depend on the committee's mandate, but they are likely to include Ministries or Departments of Defence, Foreign Affairs, Internal Affairs, Justice, Health, Education and Culture.